rossta/rossta.github.com/source/blog/2019-11-25-webpacker-with-bootstrap.html.md

 published: true
 summary: Bootstrap 4 is now more webpack-friendly
 description: This time we'll walk through the steps for integrating Bootstrap 4 with Rails and Webpacker 4.
-pull_image: 'blog/stock/roman-kraft-crafts-unsplash.jpg'
+thumbnail: 'blog/stock/roman-kraft-crafts-unsplash.jpg'
-pull_image_caption: Photo by Roman Kraft on Unsplash
+thumbnail_caption: Photo by Roman Kraft on Unsplash
 popular: 3
 series:
 category: Code